flatpickles/sketchbook/WIP.md

 -   Casing in JSON fields, e.g. "liveUpdates", "dataURL" etc
 -   Documentation:
     -   Formatting: website vs. markdown files on GitHub
+-   Would you rather this was flatpickles/Sketchbook or Longitude-Labs/Sketchbook on GitHub?

 # Utils: